noodlemctwoodle/homeassistant/.github/wiki/lovelace-themes/dwains-theme/unraid.md

 | Total arrayDiskSpace  | Disk Space      | View CPU usage                 |
 | Start/Stop Containers | CPU Load        | View RAM usage                 |

+ ### Credits
+ - [Dwain](https://github.com/dwainscheeren/lovelace-dwains-theme) Thanks for your assistance and ideas on this :)
+ - [Stephan](https://github.com/Stephan296) Thanks for creating the version sensor curl request and exploring the correct configuration for the UnRAID-API.
+ - [ElectricBrainUK](https://github.com/ElectricBrainUK/UnraidAPI) Thanks for creating this API for us to use and making this dashboard possible
+ - [123](https://community.home-assistant.io/u/123/summary) Thanks for solving the problem with parenthesis
+ - [Avi](https://github.com/abeksis/My-HomeAssistant-Config) Thanks for creating the awesome graphics used in v0.1 containers swipe-card and also providing code snips.

 ## Release Notes:

 ### Version 0.1